This post may contain affiliate links. Please read our disclosure policy.

 Knock one thing off your Thanksgiving to-do list.
 Cranberry orange sauce can be prepared ahead of time and then chilled in the fridge or frozen until ready to serve.

-Cranberry sauce with orange juice and cinnamon in a bowl with a spoon
+The best homemade cranberry sauce recipe with orange juice and cinnamon in a bowl with a spoon

 Leftover Ideas